Against Perfection

 Against Perfection is the debut album by the British alternative rock band Adorable.
-It was released in 1993 on Creation Records.
+It was released in the UK on 1 March 1993 on Creation Records and in the United States by SBK.
 The band supported the album with a North American tour.

 "Still Life" was recorded without the inclusion of drums.
 "Sunshine Smile" was a college radio hit.

 Critical reception

 The Washington Post wrote that the album "sometimes balances the harsh and the lyrical in the manner of My Bloody Valentine, but ultimately seems more indebted to the minor-key epics of early Echo and the Bunnymen."
 The Waterloo Region Record noted that "all twelve songs on this release sound pretty much the same, with Piotr Fijalkowski's very power-wave British vocals set against guitars that threaten to jangle but usually just screech."
 Trouser Press praised the "sharp, varied songs that are by turns pretty, soaring and brooding."

 In 2016, Pitchfork ranked Against Perfection at number 42 on its list of "The 50 Best Shoegaze Albums of All Time".